Woodworking Links

 First a little history...

 My woodworking skills started at a very early age working with my father's tools when I was probably seven.
 My dad had an old Craftsman 6 1/2" table saw.
 It was underpowered by today's standards, but it was very accurate.
 We even had a 6" dado cutter.
 I built many small projects with that equipment, and learned a lot.
-We had various other This will lead you to my woodworking pagepower tools, and over the years I acquired my own.
+We had various other power tools, and over the years I acquired my own.

 Even before getting my own shop, I built quite a number of illusions for use with my other hobby - magic.
 Many of my illusions were built from scrap lumber acquired from the home builders across the street